FireFlyMediaGroup/joeperks_platform_v2/docs/architecture/tech-stack 2.md

 - **Runtime**: Node.js 18+ with Express.js
 - **Database**: PostgreSQL 14+ with TypeORM
 - **Cache**: Redis 7+ for sessions and performance
-- **Authentication**: Kinde Auth with multi-tenant organizations and RBAC
+- **Authentication**: Stytch Auth with multi-tenant organizations and RBAC
 - **API Style**: REST with GraphQL for complex queries

 ## Frontend Technologies